Lunellavz/reading-notes/class06.md

 ## But when should I use these different types of variable assigners?

-Use var for Javascript coding from 1995-2015 ( sue in old browsers)
+Use var for Javascript coding from 1995-2015 ( use in old browsers)

 Let and const were added in 2015.

 Generally use const to assign variables
+ IF the vaule of the variable is going to change, use let.

+## Javascript identifiers

+- All variables need a unique name tied to them.

+Rules for those unique names:

+-Has to start with a letter. ($ is allowed for a begining letter)

+-Names are case sensitive

+In javascript "=" does not mean equal to, it means assigned to. (== means equal to)